k0retux/fuddly/docs/source/tutorial.rst

    If you need more flexibility in this sample absorption process, you should overwrite the method :meth:`framework.data_model.DataModel._atom_absorption_additional_actions()` as illsutrated by the JPG data model.

+   Finally, if you need even more flexibility in order to create atoms from samples, because node absorption is not satisfactory in your context, then you could overload the method :meth:`framework.data_model.DataModel._create_atom_from_raw_data_specific()`.
+   Refer to the JSON data model for an illustration, where this method is overloaded in order to create either atoms that represent JSON schemas or atoms that model some JSON data; depending on the JSON files provided in ``~/fuddly_data/imported_data/json``.

 .. note::
    The method :meth:`framework.data_model.DataModel.register_atom_for_absorption()` is also leveraged